What Is It?

 Measuring Wireless Radiation

-The electromagnetic signals used by common wireless devices today have frequencies that fall mostly within the radio wave and microwave regions of the electromagnetic (EM) spectrum.
+The electromagnetic carrier signals used by common wireless devices today have frequencies that fall mostly within the radio wave and microwave regions of the electromagnetic (EM) spectrum.
 The strength of these signals can be measured with a radio frequency (RF) meter, such as the example shown here.
-It is typically reported in microwatts per centimeter squared or microwatts per meter squared.
-Other possible units of measure are microamps per meter and millivolts per meter .
+Readings are typically given in microWatts per meter squared, microWatts per centimeter squared, milliWatts per meter squared, of Volts per meter.

 Recommended Exposure Limits

 Building biologists evaluate the interior environment of buildings for a variety of irritants that may affect the health and wellbeing of occupants.
-They have developed a set of safe exposure guidelines for different types of electro-pollution and other irritants.
+They have developed a set of safe exposure guidelines for different types of EMF pollution and other irritants.

 Here is what they recommend for radio frequency radiation, which is the type of radiation emitted by wireless technologies.

 - Limit exposure to 10 microwatts per meter squared or less in sleeping environments.
 (This is equal to 0.01 microwatts per centimeter squared or less.)